 Q: Do Zap Guardian bug zappers make a lot of noise?

 A: Bug zappers typically make a zapping or popping sound when an insect is electrocuted.
-Some models are designed to minimize noise, but there will always be some level of sound when the
+Some models are designed to minimize noise, but there will always be some level of sound when the device is in use.

 Q: Are there any environmental concerns with using bug zappers?